danielabar/meblog/src/markdown/nomad-tips-and-tricks.md

 ### Always deploy a new job version

-The command to deploy a new version of a job is `nomad job run path/to/nomad/job_spec_file`.
-However, if nothing has changed in the jobspec file since the last deploy, then Nomad assumes nothing has changed and will not take any action.
+The command to deploy a new version of a job is `nomad job run path/to/nomad/jobspec`.
+However, if nothing has changed in the jobspec file since the last deploy, then Nomad will not take any action.
 This is fine for production where there will be a new Docker image tag (we use the main line git commit sha) for each deploy, which effectively changes the contents of the Nomad file, thus triggering a new deploy.

 But for development, we use the same image tag (branch name) so Nomad thinks nothing has changed, even if the image has been updated.
 Even the `force_pull` explained in the previous section won't help because Nomad won't get as far as evaluating the jobspec file.